pestrela/music/README.md

+# DJ Estrela - Github home

 This repository contains my Blog posts, my Scripts and my DJ Mappings

 * [Blog posts](traktor/README.md)
-  * My knowledge-base with a lot of technical information useful for DJs
+  * Start here.
+This is my knowledge-base with a lot of technical information useful for DJs

 * [Traktor Tools](traktor)
   * Contains my Mapppings, Scripts, Tools, and Converters for Traktor